A suspect in exonerated due to not being physically capable of committing the crime.

 - A monk was accused and found guilty of getting a tavern owner's daughter pregnant.
 Decades later, it was discover that the "monk" was actually a woman who kept silent to protect the identity of the real father.

 - Double amputee former Olympic sprinter Oscar Pistorius had this used against him at his trial over killing his girlfriend.
 He admitted to have shot her, but only because he thought she was a burglar.
-However, the shots were fired through a door by someone standing at full height, from the angle they went through the wood.
-This was used to suggest that Pistorius couldn't have been as scared and impulsive as he claimed because he clearly thought to put his prosthetic legs on, either that or he couldn't have fired the gun.
+However from the angle the shots went through a door, they were fired by someone standing at full height.
+This was used to suggest that Pistorius couldn't have have fired the shot without putting his prosthetic legs on, and if he did he couldn't have been as scared and impulsive as he claimed .

 Hello, Unknown Troper.
 You'll need to get known to lend a hand here.